-&lt;sup>9 The option "simple cost analysis" that was provided in the CDM TOOLO1 has been removed.
-If the project activity and the alternatives do not generate any financial or economic benefits, they may apply the "investment comparison analysis" without cash inflows.
+9 The option "simple cost analysis" that was provided in CDM TOOLO1 has been removed.
+Where the project activity and the alternatives do not generate any financial or economic benefits, the project proponent may apply investment comparison analysis (Option 1) without cash inflows.

-&lt;sup>10 For example, the investment conparison analysis is suitable for a project activity in a manufacturing plant that has different alternative scenarios to supply the same level of electric and thermal energy for the manufacturing process e.g., levelized cost of electricity production in \$/kWh or delivered heat in \$/GJ
+10 For example, investment comparison analysis is suitable for a project activity in a manufacturing plant that has different alternative scenarios to supply the same level of electric and thermal energy for the manufacturing process.

-&lt;sup>11 For example, the benchmark analysis is suitable for a grid-connected solar power plant
+11 For example, benchmark analysis is suitable for a grid-connected solar power plant.